jayeshsadhwani99/dataStructures/README.md

 2. Depth-First

    Here the core idea is that when we visit a child, we visit the whole sub-tree.
+The code here is relatively simple, and very intuitive through recursion.

+   Time complexity of all these algorithms is O(n).

+   Space complexity of all these algorithms is O(h).
+Where, h is the height of the binary tree.

+   > In the worst case, O(n)
+   >
+   > In the best/average case, O(log n)

    Based on the relative order of left sub-tree, right sub-tree and root, we have different depth-first approaches: